Li Yan the Emperor Wuzong of Tang — A Short-Reigned, Excellent Monarch, and A Buddhism Terminator

 The Decisive Emperor Li Yan and His Exceptional Reign

-After eliminating those powerful and manipulative eunuchs, the emperor started to deal with the increasingly powerful warlords and aggressive nomadic regimes nearby, which were all solved successfully with the assistance of his excellent and trusted minister Li Deyu.
+After eliminating those powerful and manipulative eunuchs, the emperor began addressing the increasingly powerful warlords and aggressive nomadic regimes nearby.

-Li Yan and Li Deyu published some strict policies to manage officials, including forbidding them to be involved in business activities, raising the salary of those in remote or poverty areas, punishing or expelling unqualified and inefficient ones, and increasing officials selected from the Imperial Examination.
+Li Yan and Li Deyu implemented several strict policies to govern officials.
+These included prohibiting them from engaging in business activities, raising the salaries of those in remote or impoverished areas, punishing or expelling those who were unqualified or inefficient, and increasing the number of officials selected through the Imperial Examination.

 Li Deyu played a significant role in all those achievements and was always trusted by the emperor; their closeness and great cooperative relationship perfectly improved the Tang Empire's economy and people's well-being.